sdelliot/firewheel/docs/source/model_component/mc_install.rst

     Where the file should be located **within** the cache.
     This should not be set by MC creators, as it defaults to ``{{ mc_name }}/file``.
-    However, it is available to be modified by end-users.
+    However, it is available to be modified by end-users if desired.

     :type: string
     :required: false
     :default: ``{{ mc_name }}/file``

-.. confval:: checksum_algorithm checksum_algo
+.. confval:: checksum_algorithm

     Algorithm to determine checksum of file.
     Must be supported by `ansible.builtin.stat <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/stat_module.html#parameter-checksum_algorithm>`_ (e.g, ``"sha1"``, ``"sha256"``, etc.).